Was the cauldron used during the 1991 SEA Games really that small?

-The viral picture of Senate minority leader Franklin Drilon supposedly lighting what Filipinos called the “cauldron” in the 1991 SEA Games was not the main structure used for the torch run at the opening ceremony, contrary to what some of his online critics claim.
+The viral picture of Senate minority leader Franklin Drilon supposedly lighting what Filipinos called the “cauldron” in the 1991 SEA Games was not the main structure used for the torch run at the opening ceremony.

 “So I was bored & I tried searching for the 1991 SEA Games opening because I was also curious if the cauldron was really that ‘basic’ and guess what I found out?” she wrote.

-The user linked to an old footage of the 1991 SEA Games’ opening ceremony released by a Thai broadcasting company and included the viral picture of Drilon, who was executive secretary at that time, as well as a picture of the cauldron in its current location.
+The user linked an old footage of the 1991 SEA Games’ opening ceremony released by a Thai broadcasting company and included the viral picture of Drilon—who was executive secretary at that time—as well as a picture of the cauldron in its current location.

 Fact-checking is fun!